ghayden433/SportsWatch/README.md

 - written in C++ useing object oriented methodology
 - bare metal software
 - features I2C display software
-- this is a rewrite of the python version that I lost on the prototype hardware, and it currently displays the letter B on the display at startup
+- this is a rewrite of the python version that I lost on the prototype hardware
+- allows printing to display